If you’d been a fly on the wall when my oldest child turned 13, you would have learned a lot from me – a lot about what not to say to your teenager.

 These are opportunities for them to take ownership and develop grit and perseverance.

-We want to set them up for success so that they’re equipped when they enter the real world.
+We want to set them up for success by helping them develop the problem-solving skills they need so that they’re equipped when they enter the real world.

 If they need help, teach them to ask without rushing in first.
 And once in awhile give them a little grace, but less is more.